Orange County Wrongful Termination Attorneys

 Legal Protection against Wrongful Termination in Orange County

 At Sessions & Kimball LLP, we exclusively represent California employees.
-Our practice is focused on protecting employee rights in a range of employment matters including wrongful termination.
-Our Orange County employment law attorneys have recovered millions of dollars for our clients.
+Our employment law practice is focused on protecting employee rights in a range of matters, including wrongful termination.
+Our Orange County wrongful termination attorneys have recovered millions of dollars for our clients.
 If you believe that you have been wrongfully terminated, or you were forced to resign because of intolerable working conditions, contact our office to arrange for free case consultation with one of our attorneys.
 Fill out our online contact form or call us at (949) 380-0900 for a free consultation today.